Skip to content

 Delayed ejaculation or difficulty reaching orgasm

-It is important to note that not all males who take trazodone will experience these side effects, and some people may experience different or no side effects at all.
+Blurred vision or dizzinessNot all males taking Trazodone will experience these side effects, and some people may experience different or no side effects.
 It is also possible for some of these side effects to improve over time or with a dosage adjustment.

-Trazodone is a medication commonly used to treat sleep disorders, such as insomnia.
-Some of the common trazodone side effects for sleep may include drowsiness or feeling tired during the day as well as dizziness or lightheadedness.
+Trazodone is a medication commonly used to treat sleep disorders like insomnia.
+Some common trazodone side effects for sleep may include drowsiness or feeling tired during the day and dizziness or lightheadedness.

-It is important to note that not all people who take trazodone for sleep will experience these side effects, and some people may experience different or no side effects at all.
+Not all people who take trazodone for sleep will experience these side effects, and some may experience different or no side effects.

-While trazodone is commonly used to help people sleep, it is important to follow your doctor’s dosing instructions closely and not to take more than prescribed.
-Taking too much trazodone can increase the risk of side effects and can be dangerous.
+While trazodone is commonly used to help people sleep, follow your doctor’s dosing instructions closely and do not take more than prescribed.
+Too much Trazodone can increase the risk of side effects and be dangerous.

-If you are experiencing any concerning side effects while taking trazodone for sleep, it is important to talk to your healthcare provider.
-They can provide personalized advice and guidance based on your specific medical history and needs.
+If you are experiencing any concerning side effects while taking trazodone for sleep, confer with your doctor.
+They can provide personalized advice and guidance based on your medical history and needs.

 Although rare, trazodone use has been associated with some potential cardiac side effects.
 Some of these potential cardiac side effects of trazodone may include: